xamarin/xamarin-macios/docs/website/mtouch-errors.md

 For instance: this condition occurs when an extension builds for ARMv7+llvm+thumb2, but the container app only builds for ARMv7+llvm.

-* because the container app is referencing the assembly '*' from '*', while the extension references it from '*'.
+* because the container app is referencing the assembly '*' from '*', while the extension references a different version from '*'.

 Native code sharing requires that all the projects that share code use the same versions for all assemblies.